LLNL/sundials/doc/arkode/guide/source/sunlinsol/ARKode_requirements.rst

 then the SUNLinSol object solves a linear system *defined* by a SUNMATRIX object.
-ARKLS will update the matrix information infrequently according to the strategies outlined in the section :ref:`Mathematics.Linear.Setup`.
+ARKLS will update the matrix information infrequently according to the strategies outlined in the section :numref:`Mathematics.Linear.Setup`.
 To this end, we differentiate between the *desired* linear system :math:`\mathcal A x = b` with :math:`\mathcal A = (M-\gamma J)` and the *actual* linear system